SaschaNes/saturn/README.md

 ### Prerequirements
 - etcd (v2 API) installed and configured
 - rsync installed
-- 2 nodes that are reachable
+- 3 nodes that are reachable to each other

 ### Configure Saturn